Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 - After you’ve selected the values column and the aggregation function, click OK to pivot your data.

-Aggregating or grouping data in Power Query is a powerful way to summarize and analyze your data.
+Aggregating or grouping data in Power Query is another powerful way to summarize and analyze your data.
 Here are three ways in which it can help:

 - Decreases Rows: If you have a lot of rows in your data, grouping can help reduce the number of rows.
 This can be especially helpful if your data doesn’t fit in Excel.